|Ralph P. Hummel, Ph.D. (Deceased)

 |Conrad P. Rutkowski, Ph.D.

-Conrad P. Rutkowski (Ph.D., rer. pol., Fordham) is a life-long critic of U.S. racial discrimination and of death sentence policy.
-His major writings are contained in several volumes of a State of New York Constitutional Convention and a legislative study of Congressional redistricting in New York State.
+Conrad P. Rutkowski (Ph.D., ret. pol., Fordham) is a life-long critic of U.S. racial discrimination and of death sentence policy.
 Dr. Rutkowski has served as assistant to majority and minority leaders in the New York Legislature, as special assistant to a governor of Illinois, and the executive assistant to a president of Fordham University.